 Click here to see an overview of the evidence, including links to the most significant studies.

-Breastfeeding also provides a unique opportunity to build strong emotional bonds between mother and baby.
-The hormones responsible for controlling milk production also induce strong maternal feelings.
-Strong early relationships and a stable, calm, loving environment are all conducive to babies’ healthy emotional, social and physical development, through production of the hormone oxytocin.
+Emerging evidence suggests that breastfeeding has a positive impact on mother-baby relationships: breastfeeding releases certain hormones which promote maternal feelings and behaviour.
+Strong early relationships and a stable and loving environment are all conducive to babies’ healthy emotional, social and physical development, through production of the hormone oxytocin.
 Oxytocin acts like a fertiliser for the brain, promoting the growth of neurons (brain cells) and the connections between them, enabling babies to grow into secure, happy children.
 For more information, consult our new leaflet, Building a happy baby.